pohly/enhancements/keps/sig-storage/1698-generic-ephemeral-volumes/README.md

       - kubelet

 * **Does enabling the feature change any default behavior?**
-  If users are allowed to create pods but not PVCs, then generic inline volumes grants them permission to create PVCs indirectly.
+  If users are allowed to create pods but not PVCs, then generic ephemeral inline volumes grants them permission to create PVCs indirectly.
 Cluster admins must take that into account in their permission model.

 * **Can the feature be disabled once it has been enabled (i.e. can we rollback the enablement)?**
   Yes, by disabling the feature gates.
-Existing pods with generic inline volumes that haven't started yet will not be able to start up anymore, because kubelet does not know what to do with the volume.
-It also will not know how to unmount generic inline volumes which would cause pods to get stuck, so nodes should be drained before removing the feature gate in kubelet.
+Existing pods with generic ephemeral inline volumes that haven't started yet will not be able to start up anymore, because kubelet does not know what to do with the volume.
+It also will not know how to unmount such volumes which would cause pods to get stuck, so nodes should be drained before removing the feature gate in kubelet.

 * **What happens if we reenable the feature if it was previously rolled back?**